ku-fpg/better-life/README.md

 Creating a better life

-This repository exists as a complete library that can be used to create various representations of the "Game of Life" originally created by Grahm Hutton.
+This repository exists as a complete library that can be used to create various representations of the "Game of Life" originally created by Graham Hutton.

 It also serves as a working example for the HERMIT GHC Plugin.